A Hybrid Jump-Diffusion Model for Coherent Optical Control of Quantum Emitters in hBN: Validation Against Known Limits and Crucial Role of Discrete Jumps

 \section{Validation Against Known Limits and Crucial Role of Discrete Jumps}

-The hybrid jump--diffusion model is rigorously validated by its ability to continuously interpolate between well-established limiting cases: \begin{itemize} \item $\lambda_J = 0$: pure Ornstein--Uhlenbeck diffusion $\to$ recovers smooth, nearly Gaussian spectral wandering~\cite{Delteil2024}. \item $\sigma = 0$: pure Gaussian random jump process $\to$ reproduces telegraph-like switching and heavy-tailed distributions. \item $T \leq \SI{10}{\kelvin}$: both $\lambda_J$ and $\sigma_J$ negligible $\to$ near Fourier-transform-limited Rabi oscillations. \item $T \gtrsim \SI{30}{\kelvin}$: activated jumps dominate $\to$ overdamped, non-oscillatory $g^{(2)}(\tau)$. \end{itemize} The most striking validation comes from direct comparison of frequency distributions with and without the jump term at the same temperature and identical linewidth.
+The hybrid jump-diffusion model is rigorously validated by its ability to continuously interpolate between well-established limiting cases: \begin{itemize} \item $\lambda_J = 0$: pure Ornstein-Uhlenbeck diffusion $\to$ recovers smooth, nearly Gaussian spectral wandering~\cite{Delteil2024_s}. \item $\sigma = 0$: pure Gaussian random jump process $\to$ reproduces telegraph-like switching and heavy-tailed distributions. \item $T \leq \SI{10}{\kelvin}$: both $\lambda_J$ and $\sigma_J$ negligible $\to$ near Fourier-transform-limited Rabi oscillations. \item $T \gtrsim \SI{30}{\kelvin}$: activated jumps dominate $\to$ overdamped, non-oscillatory $g^{(2)}(\tau)$. \end{itemize} The most striking validation comes from direct comparison of frequency distributions with and without the jump term at the same temperature and identical linewidth.

 Figure~\ref{S3_jumps_crucial} constitutes \textbf{direct proof} that discrete spectral jumps are not an optional refinement but an \textbf{essential physical ingredient} at and above \SI{20}{\kelvin}.
 Pure continuous diffusion (orange) produces a broad, asymmetric distribution with extended low-frequency wings, a known artifact of slow OU processes and deviates dramatically from experiment.
-In contrast, the hybrid model (blue), using the calibrated jump rate and amplitude, quantitatively reproduces the compact, symmetric, nearly Gaussian lineshape observed in mechanically decoupled hBN emitters~\cite{Koch2024}.
-This result explains three key experimental observations that no pure OU model can account for: \begin{enumerate} \item The surprisingly \textbf{Gaussian} character of $P(\omega)$ despite significant temperature-dependent broadening, \item The \textbf{rapid collapse} of Rabi coherence beyond $\sim$\SI{25}{}--\SI{30}{\kelvin}~\cite{Gerard2025}, \item The \textbf{power-dependent crossover} from coherent to overdamped dynamics exactly at the point where $\gamma_{\mathrm{sd+j}} \approx \Omega_R$~\cite{Delteil2024,Gerard2025}. \end{enumerate} Thus, the hybrid jump--diffusion framework is the \textbf{minimal model} capable of unifying cryogenic coherence, intermediate-temperature spectral stability, and high-temperature incoherence in a single, physically transparent stochastic description.
+In contrast, the hybrid model (blue), using the calibrated jump rate and amplitude, quantitatively reproduces the compact, symmetric, nearly Gaussian lineshape observed in mechanically decoupled hBN emitters~\cite{Koch2024_s}.
+This result explains three key experimental observations that no pure OU model can account for: \begin{enumerate} \item The surprisingly \textbf{Gaussian} character of $P(\omega)$ despite significant temperature-dependent broadening, \item The \textbf{rapid collapse} of Rabi coherence beyond $\sim$\SI{25}{}-\SI{30}{\kelvin}~\cite{Gerard2025_s}, \item The \textbf{power-dependent crossover} from coherent to overdamped dynamics exactly at the point where $\gamma_{\mathrm{sd+j}} \approx \Omega_R$~\cite{Delteil2024_s,Gerard2025_s}. \end{enumerate} Thus, the hybrid jump-diffusion framework is the \textbf{minimal model} capable of unifying cryogenic coherence, intermediate-temperature spectral stability, and high-temperature incoherence in a single, physically transparent stochastic description.